lansalot/FreeRTK/publishing.md

 And that page has all the nice technical stuff on it.

 Back on rtk2base, you should now have green lights beside "Main service", "Ntrip service", and "File Service".
-And that's about it
+And that's about it.
+Seriously.
+Go get some work done in the field, your work is over here! ;)